Ferries from the Greek islands to Turkey in 2026

 View of the impressive sea fortifications of Bodrum in Turkey

-Which Greek destinations offer ferry services to Turkey?
-In 2023, you can get by ferry from Turkey to Greece or the other way around through 8 destinations in Greece: Chios, Rhodes, Samos, Kos, Lesbos, Kalymnos, Kastellorizo, and Thessaloniki.
+Which Greek destinations offer ferry services to Turkey in 2026?
+Usually, you can get by ferry from Turkey to Greece or the other way around through 8 islands in Greece: Chios, Rhodes, Leros (Agia Marina and Lakki), Samos (Pythagoreion and Vathy), Kos, Lesbos, Kalymnos, and Kastellorizo

-The ports of western Turkey that are connected by ferry to Greece are Çeşme, Marmaris, Fethiye, Bodrum, İzmir, Seferihisar, Kaş, Ayvalik, Kusadasi, and Turgutreis.
+The ports of western Turkey that are connected by ferry to Greece are normally Çeşme, Marmaris, Fethiye, Bodrum, İzmir (Dikili and Alsancak), Seferihisar, Kaş, Ayvalik, Kuşadası, and Turgutreis.

 Ferries at the port of Chios in Greece